Clifford D. Simak

 Simak's first story, "The World of the Red Sun", was listed on the cover of Wonder Stories in 1931.

 Simak as pictured in Wonder Stories in 1931.

-Clifford Donald Simak (/ˈsɪmək/; August 3, 1904 – April 25, 1988) was an American science fiction writer.
+Clifford Donald Simak (/ˈsɪmək/; August 3, 1904 – April 25, 1988) was an American science fiction writer and journalist.
 He won three Hugo Awards and one Nebula Award.
 The Science Fiction Writers of America made him its third SFWA Grand Master, and the Horror Writers Association made him one of three inaugural winners of the Bram Stoker Award for Lifetime Achievement.
-He is associated with the pastoral science fiction subgenre.
+Much of his work is associated with the pastoral science fiction subgenre.

-Biography

 Early life, education, and journalism career

 Simak was born in Millville, Wisconsin in 1904.
 The son of Czech immigrant John Lewis Simak, from Mokřice, and Margaret, née Wiseman, he attended the University of Wisconsin–Madison and then taught in the public schools until 1929.
 He later worked at various newspapers in the Midwest.
 He began a lifelong association with the Minneapolis Star and Tribune (in Minneapolis, Minnesota) in 1939, which continued until his retirement in 1976.
-He became Minneapolis Stars news editor in 1949 and coordinator of Minneapolis Tribunes Science Reading Series in 1961.
+He became news editor of the Minneapolis Star in 1949 and coordinator of Minneapolis Tribunes Science Reading Series in 1961.